apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/assumed_roles.md

   <value />
   <description>
     AWS ARN for the role to be assumed.
-    Requires the fs.s3a.aws.credentials.provider list to contain
+    Required if the fs.s3a.aws.credentials.provider contains
     org.apache.hadoop.fs.s3a.AssumedRoleCredentialProvider
   </description>
 </property>